Home » AtCorfu Travel Blog » Best Corfu Beaches » 7 Wonderful Secluded Beaches Near Paleokastritsa

 Yet another beautiful and secluded beach below the village of Liapades, accessible mainly by sea and by land for good climbers.

-It has the same morphology as the double beach of Porto Timoni in northwestern Corfu, a round piece of the earth joined to the island by a small strip, this strip is the beach.
+It has the same morphology as the double beach of Porto Timoni in northwestern Corfu, a round piece of the earth joined to the island by a small strip; this strip is the beach.

 Iliodoros or Liniodoros

-Next to a beautiful promenade of land in the sea, at the cape Heliodoros or Liniodoros, there is a homonymous paradise beach with pebbles accessible only by the sea, south, and west of the village of Liapades.
+Next to a beautiful promenade of land in the sea, at the cape Heliodoros or Liniodoros, there is a homonymous paradise beach with pebbles accessible only by sea, south, and west of the village of Liapades.

 Paradise Beach or Chomoi

-Paradise or Chomoi is a fine pebble beach like most beaches in this remote area.
+Paradise or Chomoi is a fine pebble beach, like most beaches in this remote area.
 There are high cliffs on the back that separate it from the inland and give a sense of isolation and grandeur.

 Stelari